This page was created to help you:

 To deduplicate all records at once:

-Use the EndNote Cite While You Write (CWYW) Plug-in to insert references and to format citations and bibliographies automatically while you write your papers in Word.
+Use the EndNote Cite While You Write (CWYW) Plug-in in MS Word to insert references and to format citations and bibliographies automatically.

 The EndNote plug-in should be added when you install EndNote on your computer.